 “…The magnificent gilt ball on the top of the steeple, which is hollowed and made so very convenient in the inside for the celebrations not of devotional, but of convivial rites…the best Globe Tavern I was ever in…I must own that I was afraid my descent from it would have been as precipitate as his Lordship’s was from a high station, which turned his head, too.
 I admire likewise the silence and secrecy which reigns in that great globe, undisturbed, by his jolly songs very unfit for the profane ears of the world below”.

-The Church of St Lawrence showing the Golden
+The Church of St Lawrence showing the Golden Ball

-Other comments on the church came from:
+on the Church came from: “The

-“It is reckoned the most beautiful country church in England”.
+“It is reckoned the most beautiful country Church in England”.

 place sacred to religious worship.
-‘Tis
+Tis

 a very superb Egyptian Hall, no pews, pulpit or desk accept two ornamental